-HENRY C. PETRAY. \\\\\\Sonoma County.
-Present address, Healdsburg.
+HENRY C. PETRAY.....Sonoma County.

 Principal of a school in Santa Rosa.
 Taught one year in Colusa County, and five years in Sonoma County.
 Studying law preparatory to leaving the profession of teaching.
 Married July 11, 1889, to Miss Annie A. Brooke.